ysyk2021/the-productive-home-office-designing-a-workspace-that-boosts-your-efficiency/src/chapter-2-3.md

-Chapter: Tips for Identifying Personal Obstacles to Productivity and Overcoming Them
+Tips for Identifying Personal Obstacles to Productivity and Overcoming Them
 ====================================================================================

 In this chapter, we will explore the common personal obstacles that can hinder productivity in a home office setting.
 By identifying these obstacles and implementing strategies to overcome them, you can create a more efficient and productive workspace.